exercism/v3/languages/csharp/exercises/concept/chars/.docs/hints.md

 [This tutorial][chars-tutorial] is useful.

-[Reference documentation][chars-docs] for chars is here.
+[Reference documentation][chars-docs] for `char`s is here.

-You can retrieve chars from a string in the same way as elements from an array.
+You can retrieve `char`s from a string in the same way as elements from an array.

 You should use a [string builder][string-builder] to build the output string.